noflo/noflo/README.md

 $ TESTS="Network Lifecycle" grunt watch
 ```

-To quit thew watcher, just end the process with Ctrl-C.
+To quit the watcher, just end the process with Ctrl-C.

 ## Discussion